nitinthewiz/TheLinkBlog/_posts/2017/12/2017-12-14-in-digital-innovation-era-this-technologist-focuses-on-empathy-in-tech.md

 ---

 A very cool interview with Minneapolis-native and awesome tech community leader [Bridget Kromhout](https://bridgetkromhout.com)!
-Very cool! 👏
+Very cool!
+Her observations on the people side of working in tech are absolutely spot on! 👏 I think the "unconference" Bridget mentions is [Minnebar](https://minnestar.org/minnebar/)! 🤔